Lincoln Cathedral: In media

 The cathedral was used for the filming of The Da Vinci Code (based on the book of the same name).
 Filming took place mainly within the cloisters, and chapter house, of the cathedral, and remained a closed set.
 The cathedral took on the role of Westminster Abbey, as the abbey had refused to permit filming.
 Although there was protest at the filming, the filming was completed by the end of August 2005.
 To make the Lincoln chapter house appear similar to the Westminster chapter house, murals were painted on a special layer over the existing wall, and elsewhere polystyrene replicas of Isaac Newton's tomb and other abbey monuments were set up.
-For a time these murals and replicas remained in the chapter house, as part of a Da Vinci Code exhibit for visitors, but in January 2008 they were all sold off in an auction to raise money for the cathedral.
+For a time, these murals and replicas remained in the chapter house, as part of a Da Vinci Code exhibit for visitors, but in January 2008 they were all sold off in an auction to raise money for the cathedral.

 The cathedral also doubled as Westminster Abbey for the film Young Victoria, filmed in September 2007, and did again in June 2018 for the Netflix Shakespeare film The King.

+Lincoln Cathedral was used for The Grand Tour final show of series 3 to memorialize the Ford Mondeo, which ended production.
+This was concurrent with the show ending its studio segments and pivoting to specials only, with a special service singing the hymn Dear Lord and Father of Mankind, with a slight variation, whilst showcasing a montage of others who have fond memories of Ford vehicles they have driven when they were younger.

-During 2022 the cathedral was also one of the locations for the 2023 Ridley Scott film Napoleon, in which it serves both as Notre-Dame Cathedral for the coronation scene and Milan Cathedral in a sequence shown within the extended director's cut of the film.
+During 2022, the cathedral was also one of the locations for the 2023 Ridley Scott film Napoleon, in which it serves both as Notre-Dame Cathedral for the coronation scene and Milan Cathedral in a sequence shown within the extended director's cut of the film.

 The cathedral is LCR FM's transmitter site.